NREL/dgen/docker/README.md

 #### General errors and issues

-Try clearing your `~/dgen_data` and starting over.
+Try removing any datasets from your `~/dgen_data` and starting over.
 Make sure to provide time for the datasets to fully download on the re-attempt.

 ```bash
 $ docker-compose down